Caribbean Weather in December: 5 Top Winter Getaways

 Yes, most islands are usually warm in December, especially compared to the U.S., Canada and Europe during the winter.

-But the low 80s Fahrenheit during the day and low 60s during the night can result in seawater uncomfortable for swimming and beaches uncomfortable for sunbathing, especially when coupled with strong trade winds.
+But the low 80s Fahrenheit during the day and low 60s during the night can result in chilly seawater for swimming and chilly beaches for sunbathing.
+Strong trade winds can make the chill factor even worse.

 In fact, trade winds of 15-20 miles per hour are not uncommon and can result in a major wind chill factor.